HEALTHINF 2009 Abstracts

 Authors:

-Sérgio Lima, José Soares, J. S. Cunha and Miguel Coimbra
+Sérgio Lima, José Soares, J. P. S. Cunha and Miguel Coimbra

 Abstract: In all R&D projects there's at least one phase of model verification and accuracy, and when we are working with visual information (such as pictures and video) this phase should be emphasised.
 When working with medical information and clinical trials the truth of automatic results must be accurate.
 This work is based on the need of a huge and well annotated dataset of pictures retrieved from endoscopic capsule.
 This datasets should be used to learn the computer vision algorithms focused on endoscopic capsule video processing, and event detection.